amiryeshurun/OOP/README.md

 I have uploaded the files from the seocnd lesson to the directory called "2".
 The notebook with my scraches is also available there (the name of the file is `Sadna 2.pdf`).

 ---

+Third Lesson:

+The code of the third lesson is now available at the directory named "3".
+If there are any questions, feel free to ask me.

+---